Ken Bevel

-Kenneth Bevel (born November 24, 1968) is a former American Marine Corps officer, pastor and actor who co-starred in the 2008 film Fireproof and the 2011 film Courageous.
+Kenneth Bevel (born November 24, 1968) is an American former Marine Corps officer, pastor, and actor who co-starred in the 2008 film Fireproof and the 2011 film Courageous.
 He serves as the Connections & Local Missions Pastor at Sherwood Baptist Church, based in Albany, Georgia.
 In Fireproof, Bevel portrays firefighter Michael Simmons, and portrays police officer Nathan Hayes in Courageous.